ff14wed/deucalion/README.md

 For payloads with OP `Recv`, the data is the FFXIV packet sent by the host process.
 The packets are already in the correct order, but they still need to be decoded by your application.
-See [FFXIV Packet Data Format](#ffxiv-packet-data-format) for more information on how to handle this data.
+See [Data Format](#data-format) for more information on how to handle this data.

 ## Subscriber Protocol